Last Updated: 30th December, 2020

 Here is a completely free option than the Google Authenticator plugin is a great alternative.
 It also allows an unlimited amount of users.
 Once installed you can click into your user profile, mark it active and create a new secret key or scan the QR code.

 You can then use one of the free Authenticator Apps on your phone, a key component of WordPress Security Checklist:

 After enabling this it will now require your normal password to login plus the code from the Google Authenticator app on your phone.
 You will notice an additional field that now appears on your WordPress login page.
-So make sure to take advantage of two-factor authentication, it can be an easy way to boost up your WordPress Security.
+So make sure to take advantage of two-factor authentication, it can be an easy way to boost up your WordPress Security or WordPress Security Checklist.

 7. Use HTTPS for Encrypted Connections – SSL Certificate

 One of the most overlooked ways to harden your WordPress security as well as for the WordPress Security Checklist is to install an SSL certificate and run your site over HTTPS.
 HTTPS (Hyper Text Transfer Protocol Secure) is a mechanism that allows your browser or web application to securely connect with a website.
 A big misconception is that if you aren’t accepting credit cards that you don’t need SSL.
 Well, let me explain a few reasons why HTTPS is important beyond just eCommerce.
 Many hosts, including Viewen, now even offer free SSL certificates with Let’s Encrypt.

 Of course, the biggest reason for HTTPS is the added security, and yes this does pertain strongly to eCommerce sites.
 However, how important is your login information?
 For those of you running multi-author WordPress websites, if you are running over HTTP, every time a person logs in, that information is being passed to the server in plain text.
 HTTPS is absolutely vital in maintaining a secure connection between a website and a browser.
 This way you can better prevent hackers and or a middle man from gaining access to your website.
 So even WordPress blogs, news sites, agencies, all can benefit from HTTPS as this ensures nothing ever passes in plain text.